Motor Raid: Stages

 Segal is also playable from the start with a cheat code.
 To do that, the players must enter "Practice" mode, highlight Yendas and then press Punch, Kick, Kick, Punch, Kick, Kick, Punch, Punch, Kick, Kick.

 Soundtrack

 An official soundtrack for Motor Raid was released on January 21, 1998 by Marvelous Entertainment.
 The soundtrack also features music from the later Sega arcade game, Sega Water Ski.

 Reception

 In Japan, Game Machine listed Motor Raid on their December 15, 1997 issue as being the seventh most-successful dedicated arcade game of the month.

+Ports

+While never officially released on any hardware outside of the arcades, the game is playable on PlayStation 4, PlayStation 5, Xbox Series X, Google Stadia, Microsoft Windows and Amazon Luna as part of the 2018 video game Judgment, as well as its sequel Lost Judgment.
+In both titles, Motor Raid can be played in the in-game virtual arcades, alongside several other Sega titles.